 Top 17 of the Best Snake Proof Boots for Hiking and Hunting

-1. LaCrosse Men’s Venom Scent APG HD Snake Boot
+1. LaCrosse Men’s Coil Scent APG HD Snake Boot

 These boots from Lacrosse are the real deal.
 Made from thick leather and fabric, they’ll keep you safe should you ever stumble across a snake.
 The 18-inch shaft covers a large portion of your leg, yet provides enough flexibility to be comfortable.